 The first time I met Professor Drew Bratcher, I walked out on him.
-It was my first year as an editor on the Kodon team.
-He was the faculty advisor for The Record, our fellow campus publication, so he had been invited to a Kodon meeting to share his experience of the writing life.
+It was my first year as an editor for Kodon, Wheaton’s literary and art journal.
+He was the faculty advisor for The Record, our campus newspaper, so he had been invited to a Kodon meeting to share his experience of the writing life.
 He ended up talking about everything from working as a journalist on Capitol Hill to the impact of the 2008 recession on the writing industry.
 As an impressionable college student barely starting my sophomore year, I was intimidated and enthralled in equal parts.

 I remember sitting in front of my laptop, searching, “How to be a good manager.”
 Not only was the title of “manager” itself contributing to my fear of the role, but self-doubts began to rise in my mind.
 Would I be able to live up to our staff members’ expectations?
 Would my lack of experience in such a position decrease the Writing Center’s professionalism?
 Despite the weeks of training I received, these thoughts lingered as I walked into my first day as the Student Manager.
 Yet now, as I sit reminiscing over the past year that I have spent working in this role, I can see only blessings and lessons to share.